delosh653/MOSAIC/README.md

 Larger example datasets can be found in the folder you downloaded with MOSAIC, called "mosaic_example_data_rna.csv" and "mosaic_example_data_protein.csv", respectively.
 If you have unevenly sampled data, choose the smallest resolution and leave all missing column samples blank.

+Note that MOSAIC is not recommended for 6 hour+ resolutions with only one replicate, as this results in high false discovery rates.
+At least 2 replicates for 6 hour+ resolutions are recommended.

 ## MOSAIC R Package